puppetlabs/puppetlabs-apache/README.md

 ```
 ##### `rewrites`

 Creates URL rewrite rules.
 Expects an array of hashes, and the hash keys can be any of 'comment', 'rewrite_base', 'rewrite_cond', 'rewrite_rule' or 'rewrite_map'.
-Default: undef.
+Default: `undef`.

 For example, you can specify that anyone trying to access index.html is served welcome.html